 Kitchens and Bathrooms

 In kitchens, checkered flooring can anchor a minimalist aesthetic or introduce a playful contrast to colorful cabinetry.
 Whether you opt for large format tiles for a modern look or smaller tiles for a retro charm, the practical benefits are clear.
-The pattern not only hides spills and stains but also adds either a vintage or contemporary edge depending on the chosen colors and materials.
-Bathrooms benefit similarly, with the pattern offering a striking backdrop for modern fixtures.
+The pattern not only hides spills and stains but also adds either a vintage or contemporary edge, depending on the chosen colors and materials.
+Bathrooms benefit in much the same way, as the pattern creates a bold, visually dynamic backdrop that highlights contemporary fixtures and clean-lined design elements.
 Options like black and white marble or vibrant porcelain tiles can transform these spaces into luxurious retreats, enhancing the spa-like feel with a sense of order and tranquility.
-To see how checkered flooring would look in your space before making any changes, try our augmented reality (AR) technology to visualize different options and configurations in real-time.

 Living Areas and Bedrooms